skip to main content

 Fortunately, you have a lot more flexibility if you’re not streaming live.
 The site has lots of handy tools for uploading, so while a faster upload speed will get your videos on YouTube faster, you can still be a YouTube creator with a slow upload speed.

-If your uploads are taking too long, there are a few things you can do.3
+If your uploads are taking too long, you can try the following:

 • Reduce the file size of your video by using a different video format.